Skip to content Skip to footer navigation

 Considering the cost of other cast-iron Dutch ovens, I just can't see any other option being worth the money when this $30 pot delivers on every metric that matters to me.

-The Kmart Dutch oven a year on
+The Kmart Dutch two years on

 kmart_dutch_oven_food_stains